Welcome To Arizona TrapshootingThis is the official website of the Arizona State Trapshooting Association

 - Your designated Category will be your status on the last day of the ATA target year (August 31) for which you apply.

-Applications meeting these requirements are eligible for State Team consideration.
-Once these requirements are met, applicants with the highest composite averages, based on the registered targets shot during the preceding ATA target year, are selected for placement on the various Teams.
+Arizona resident shooters meeting these requirements are eligible for State Team consideration.
+Once these requirements are met, shooters with the highest composite averages, based on the registered targets shot during the preceding ATA target year, are selected for placement on the Category Teams.

 Note: Age-based Category shooters are not eligible for placement on the Men’s Team.
-Female Sub Junior, Junior and Junior Gold shooters are only eligible for placement on the respective Sub Junior, Junior or Junior Gold Team.
+Female, Sub Junior and Junior shooters are only eligible for placement on the respective Female, Sub Junior and Junior Teams.
 Shooters who become eligible for new age-based Categories during the target year may elect to continue to compete in the previous Category for the remainder of that target year.
 (For example, a shooter reaching age 70 may elect to continue to shoot as a Veteran for the remaining target year.)
 However, once a shooter has elected to move in the new Category that decision is irrevocable, and he/she may not again declare eligibility for the previous Category.
 Junior shooters reaching the age of 18 may continue to declare Junior Category for the remainder of the current target year.

 |Sub-Junior & Junior